mathvfx/Notebooks/Python/data_structures/README.md

 # Notebook
 This notebook serves as my public repository of various learning notes and exercises spanning Mathematics, programming, Houdini tools, and others.
-I make effort toward producing quality notes, and therefore my output may be slow.
-Contents here will be updated over time.
+I make effort toward producing quality and accurate notes and, therefore, my content output may be slow.
+But contents here will be updated and added over time.

-###
+### Data Structures
+While data structures here are quite elementary and common, still they form a foundation in solving data problems pertaining to in storage and retrieval efficiencies.
+We begin with a very specialized data structures such as stack and queues, linked-list, and binary trees.
+From binary trees, we begin to generalize toward well-known m-ary tree and graphs.
+Having these back-bone and programming trainings, these will help us see problem-solution structures and consider their applications.